edomini/CS4076_EventDrivenProgramming/README.md

-## Event-Driven Programming
+# Event-Driven Programming

-# PART 1
+## PART 1
-# Introduction and High-level Requirements
+### Introduction and High-level Requirements
-Develop a TCP protocol‐based Client-server service that consists of two applications where the client application will be a GUI application whereas the server is a console application.
+Develop a TCP protocol‐based client-server service that consists of two applications, where the client application will be a GUI application and the server is a console application.
 You will develop this application using the Model-View-Controller (MVC) style.
 The main communication protocol for this service is that the client and the server must alternate between sending and receiving messages.